 Composed of internationally recognized scientists who work in the US, Canada, Germany, France, Switzerland and Belgium, this group will help ensure that our work is of the highest scientific standards.
 Importantly, early on in the Bee Informed Partnership’s implementation, members from both advisory groups will be asked to help develop the procedures that will govern how we conduct our work.
 These procedures will strictly protect the confidentiality of survey participants, while being guided by our fundamental commitment to transparency and open access to the data we collect and collate.

-Bart Smith, Bee Research Laboratory, Expert in the field of apiculture specializing in honey bee diseases.
+Bart Smith is an expert in the field of apiculture specializing in honey bee diseases.
 “I have a practical knowledge of good management practices in handling bees.
 During my career, I have been involved in all aspects of the field of apiculture with an emphasis on the identification and control of bee diseases, parasites and pests.
 I have examined thousands of bee samples for problems, inspected thousands of colonies, handled Africanized honey bees, reared queen honey bees, divided colonies, collected honey bee swarms, and made and installed packaged bees.
 I have extracted, bottled, and sold honey.
 I continue to promote beekeeping and advise beekeepers how to effectively manage their colonies and deal with honey bee diseases, parasites and pests.”

-Dewey Caron, Oregon State University, Emeritus Professor, Dept of Entomology & Wildlife Ecology, Univ of Delaware, Affiliate Professor, Horticulture Deptatment Oregon State University.
+Dewey Caron is an Emeritus Professor, Dept of Entomology & Wildlife Ecology at the University of Delaware and an Affiliate Professor in the Horticulture Department at Oregon State University.

-Claude Saegerman, University of Liège, Professor – Scientific Research, is oriented to field epidemiology studies of animal or zoonotic diseases and risk analysis in the food chain, including primary production.
-The main interest is the analysis of the key factors for emergence of diseases, rare events and spreading of infectious and parasitic diseases
+Claude Saegerman is a Professor of Scientific Research.
+He is oriented to field epidemiology studies of animal or zoonotic diseases and risk analysis in the food chain, including primary production.
+His main interest is the analysis of the key factors for emergence of diseases, rare events and spreading of infectious and parasitic diseases